RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

   The key difference :

-    the way those resources are partitioned and scheduled
+    The way those resources are partitioned and scheduled :
       -> The multiprocessor statically partitions resources, assigning a fixed number of functional units to each thread.
       -> The SM processor allows the partitioning to change every cycle.
         Clearly, scheduling is more complex for an SM processor.

     => However, other areas the SM model requires fewer resources, relative to multiprocessing.

+**SM and MP configurations for simulation**

+  For most of the comparisons, set them equal:
+    -> The number of register sets (i.e, Number of threads for SM and the number of processors for MP).
+    -> Total issue bandwidth.
+    -> Specific functional unit configuration.
+    -> 8 KB private instruction and data caches (per thread for SM, per processor for MP).
+    -> 256 KB 4-way set-associative shared second-level cache.
+    -> 2 MB direct-miipped third-level cache.

+  Evaluation conditions:
+    -> MPs with 1, 2, and 4 issues per cycle on each processor.
+    -> SM processors with 4 and 8 issues per cycle.

+**NOTICE of SM model**
+  SM results may be optimistic in two respects
+    (1) Amount of time to schedule instructions onto functional units.

+      In SM, there is a possibility of additional scheduling time, but experiment show that its impact is minimal.

+      Impact of Increased Cycles:
+        Experimental results: If instruction issue delay increases by 1 cycle.
+        - Performance impact in single-thread mode is less than 1%.
+        - When 8 threads are running, the performance reduction is negligible, at less than 0.5%.

+    (2) Amount of time to access Shared cache.

+      -> Multiprocessor with private caches and private load/store units, can minimize the distances between them.
+      -> SM processor cannot do so, even with private caches, because the load/store units are shared.

+      SOLUTION :
+        1. Having eight load/store units (one private unit per thread, associated with a private cache).
+           It still allows to match MP performance with fewer than half the total number of MP functional units (32 vs. 15).

+        2. 4 load/store units and 8 threads, sharing a single cache-load/store combination among each set of 2 threads.

+**Simulation Result**